-- (b) The customer's system should be open for inspection at all reasonable times to authorized representatives of the City determine where cross-connection or other structural or sanitary hazards, including violations of this rule, exist.
-When such a condition becomes known, the City shall deny or immediately discontinue service to the premises by providing for a physical break in the service line until the customer has corrected the condition(s) - (c) A backflow prevention assembly(s) must be installed on each service lateral of the customer's system at or near the property line or, with prior approval from the Director, immediately inside the building being served before the hazard, but in all cases, before the first crossing or branch line leading off the service line wherever the following conditions exist: - (1) There is an auxiliary water supply which is or can be connected to the potable water piping. - (A) If a ground water well exists on the premises, an approved RP backflow prevention assembly will be required until such time that the ground water well is abandoned in accordance with Oregon Administrative Rules 690-220. - (B) If the auxiliary water source is from surface water, an approved RP backflow prevention assembly will be required so long as there is infrastructure in place, either permanent or temporary, to divert water onto the premises. - (C) If a gray water system is in use on the premises, an approved RP assembly is required at the customer's connection to the public water system. - (2) Where there is shared meter on a multifamily connection serving five or more units. - (3) When the end use of a building is not determined or could change or when a service connection provides water to multiple tenants. - (4) Where there is a booster pump on the customer side of the service connection. - (5) Where there is piping for conveying liquids other than potable water and where that piping is installed and operated in a manner which could cause a cross connection. - (6) In the case where there has been a history of repeating the same or similar cross connection or a backflow even though these have been removed or disconnected. - (7) Where there is a building over three stories in height or any plumbing system that is greater than or equal to thirty feet above the city main from which it is served.
-Residential homes excluded. - (8) Where there is backflow or back siphonage potential. - (9) Where the system is not open for inspection. - (10) Where the system is subject to being submerged by hazardous or objectionable substance. - (11) Where there are containers or fixtures containing hazardous or objectionable substances which could backflow into the drinking water system. - (12) In the case of premises having internal cross-connections that cannot be permanently corrected and controlled, or intricate plumbing and piping arrangements or where entry to all portions of the premises is not readily accessible for inspection purposes, making it impractical or impossible to ascertain whether or not hazardous cross-connections exist, the City's water system shall be protected against backflow from the premises by installing and approved backflow prevention assembly in the service line.
+- (A) (i) If a ground water well exists on the premises, an approved RP backflow prevention assembly will be required until such time that the ground water well is abandoned in accordance with OAR Oregon Administrative Rules 690-220. - (B) (ii) If the auxiliary water source is from surface water, an approved RP backflow prevention assembly will be required so long as there is infrastructure in place, either permanent or temporary, to divert water onto the premises. - (C) (iii) If a gray water system is in use on the premises, an approved RP assembly is required at the customer's connection to the public water system. - (2) Where there is shared meter on a multifamily connection serving five or more units. - (3) (C) When the end use of a commercial or industrial building is not determined or could change or when a service connection provides water to multiple tenants. - (4) Where there is a booster pump on the customer side of the service connection. - (5) (D) Where there is piping for conveying liquids other than potable water and where that piping is installed and operated in a manner which could cause a cross connection. - (6) (E) In the case where there has been a history of repeating the same or similar cross connection or a backflow even though these have been removed or disconnected. - (7) Where there is a building over three stories in height or any plumbing system that is greater than or equal to thirty feet above the city main from which it is served.
+Residential homes excluded. - (8) Where there is backflow or back siphonage potential. - $(\underline{\mathbf{P}})$ $(\underline{\mathbf{F}})$ Where the system is not open for inspection. - (10) (G) Where the system is subject to being submerged by hazardous or objectionable substance. - (11) (H) Where there are containers or fixtures containing hazardous or objectionable substances which could backflow into the drinking water system. - (12) (1) In the case of premises having internal cross-connections that cannot be permanently corrected and controlled, or intricate plumbing and piping arrangements or where entry to all portions of the premises is not readily accessible for inspection purposes, making it impractical or impossible to ascertain whether or not hazardous cross-connections exist, the City's water system shall be protected against backflow from the premises by installing and approved backflow prevention assembly in the service line.